 While it’s worth spending time exploring the park, the parking area for Big Run Falls can be found at the following coordinates: 40.976503, -80.320562.
 From here, simply cross the road to the waterfall viewing area.

 If you’re looking for other waterfalls in the area, check out the falls in McConnells Mill State Park including Breakneck Falls and Hell’s Hollow Falls, as well as Quaker Falls.
-Other spots worth checking out in the area including the Lawrence County Historical Society Museum and the county’s covered bridges.
+Other spots worth checking out in the area include the Lawrence County Historical Society Museum and the county’s covered bridges.